takker99/modbus-web-monitor/README.md

 ### Test Features

 - **Property-based testing** with fast-check for robust frame validation
 - **Fake timers** for deterministic timeout testing
 - **Frame fuzzing** with up to 200 random corrupted frames per test
 - **Buffer boundary testing** with frame chunking scenarios
 - **ASCII and RTU protocol coverage** including error paths
 - **Race condition prevention** testing for concurrent requests

-The test suite validates that the Modbus implementation handles malformed frames gracefully without crashes and properly manages request timeouts and overlapping requests.
+The test suite validates that the Modbus implementation handles malformed frames gracefully without crashes and properly manages external abort-driven cancellations and overlapping requests.

 The project includes a comprehensive CI pipeline that:
 - Tests across Node.js versions 18, 20, and 22